jamesphillipturpin/x-factor/README.md

 The script is completely untested.
 The wolverine.py script is preserved unchanged for now, so you can use it to improve the x-factor.py script is you wish.
 A README for the wolverine.py script is also included below.

+## Call to Action

+If you want help with a similar or related project, please contact the author jamesphillipturpin.
+I took classes related to AI at Caltech, and I am also a licensed structural engineer, and experienced with algorithmic trading.
+If you have an AI related project that intersects one or more of those fields, it may be an especially good fit.

 ## Future Plans

 Here is a to-do list.
 Besides you or I laboriously writing original code, anyone can also use the items on this list to prompt AI models for more changes to this or similar scripts.
 The pound symbol is intentionally employed as a double entendre to mean "number" and a comment code.